 An "unclaimed" benefit, as defined by legislation, is a benefit that has not been paid to or claimed by a member within 24 months from the date it became due for payment or claiming.
 These benefits are due to members of a pension or provident fund, or a possible beneficiary of a member who belonged to such a fund and who did not claim their benefit when their employment ended."Unclaimed Benefits" is a widespread issue in the retirement fund industry across South Africa.
-Industry statistics currently place the value in excess of R40bn with approximately 4.5 million unclaimed members.
+Industry statistics currently place the value around R47bn with approximately 4.8 million unclaimed members.

 Why do Unclaimed Benefits exist?